-The JMU Speech-Language-Hearing Clinic, operated by the Department of Communication Sciences and Disorders, provides evaluation and clinical intervention services for individuals with speech, language and hearing problems.
-The priority for services offered through this clinic is determined by the needs of practicum students.
+The JMU Speech-Language Pathology and Audiology Clinics, both operated by the Department of Communication Sciences and Disorders, provide evaluation and clinical intervention services for individuals with speech, language and hearing problems.
+The priority for services offered through these clinics is determined by the needs of practicum students.
 Appointments for a consultation or evaluation may be made by any member of the general public or university community.
 Professional services are provided by expert certified speech-language pathologists and audiologists who supervise the practicum of students.

 Graduate assistantships are available on a competitive basis to graduate students.
 In addition, fellowships funded by the Scottish Rite Foundation of Virginia are available to graduate students admitted to the graduate program with the concentration in speech-language pathology.
 Scottish Rite Fellowships are restricted to Virginia residents who intend to pursue positions working with children who have speech and language impairments in the state of Virginia.
 Contact the graduate director in the department for information.

-The Department of Communication Sciences and Disorders offers two concentrations in the Master of Science program.
-One is the Master of Science in Speech-Language Pathology.
+The Department of Communication Sciences and Disorders offers the Master of Science in Speech-Language Pathology.
 This is a clinical concentration designed to prepare individuals to practice as speech-language pathologists.
-The second is the Master of Science in Communication Sciences and Disorders.
-It is a non-clinical concentration designed for individuals who seek concentrated study in one or more areas of human communication sciences and/or communication disorders without clinical preparation as audiologists or speech-language pathologists.
+The MS Speech-Language Pathology degree is offered either in the residential program or the online program.